ianharris/ianharris.github.io/_posts/2018-07-03-train-test-validate.md

 # Up Next

-In our next post we'll discuss two common problems faced in machine learning; namely overfitting and underfitting as well as methods to identify and solve both problems.
+In our [next post]({% post_url 2018-07-11-overfitting %}) we'll discuss a common problem faced in machine learning; namely overfitting as well as methods to identify and handle it.